-- Goal 2H Establish siting criteria and procedures for Essential Public Facilities of a statewide and countywide nature to ensure that they will not be excluded from Skagit County as long as their siting conforms with this Comprehensive Plan and the Countywide Planning Policies. - policy 2H-1.1 EThe County has a responsibility to ensure that these Comprehensive Plan policies do not prohibit or exclude the siting of essential public facilities. - policy 2H-1.2 UThe County must use regulations and procedures to identify and site essential public facilities where there is a need, public review, and mitigation appropriate to the facility as follows: - (a) The state or local government proposing to site an essential public facility must provide a justifiable need for a public facility and for its location in Skagit County based upon forecasted needs and a logical service area; - (b) The state or local government proposing to site an essential public facility must establish a public process by which the residents of the County and affected communities, "host" municipalities, and all other affected jurisdictions, agencies and utilities have a reasonable opportunity to participate in and comment on the site selection process. - (c) The impact of siting new essential public facilities should be weighed against the impact of expansion of existing essential public facilities, with appropriate buffering and mitigation.
-During this process, possible appropriate mitigation measures may be determined.
+- Goal 2H Establish siting criteria and procedures for Essential Public Facilities of a statewide and countywide nature to ensure that they will not be excluded from Skagit County as long as their siting conforms with this Comprehensive Plan and the Countywide Planning Policies. - policy 2H-1.1 Ensure that Comprehensive Plan policies do not prohibit or exclude the siting of essential public facilities. - policy 2H-1.2 Use regulations and procedures to identify and site essential public facilities where there is a need, public review, and mitigation appropriate to the facility as follows: - (a) The state or local government proposing to site an essential public facility must provide a justifiable need for a public facility and for its location in Skagit County based upon forecasted needs and a logical service area; - (b) The state or local government proposing to site an essential public facility must establish a public process by which the residents of the County and affected communities, "host" municipalities, and all other affected jurisdictions, agencies and utilities have a reasonable opportunity to participate in and comment on the site selection process.